dbos-inc/dbos-docs/docs/explanations/application-structure-explanation.md

 1. Any function (not just handlers) can be called from HTTP if it's annotated with the [`GetApi`](../api-reference/decorators#getapi) or [`PostApi`](../api-reference/decorators#postapi) decorators.
 See our [HTTP serving tutorial](../tutorials/http-serving-tutorial) for details.
 2. Handlers and workflows can invoke other functions via their contexts' `invoke` ([workflow](../api-reference/contexts#workflowctxtinvoke), [handler](../api-reference/contexts#handlerctxtinvoke)) method.

-To learn more about each individual type of function and what it can do, see our [tutorials](../category/dbos-typescript-tutorials).